IDENTITY AND BACKGROUND

 - CART T-cell therapy: a new era in cancer immunotherapy

-- Nuclear medicine in the context of personalized medicine
+- Nuclear medicine in the context of personalised medicine

 - Health economics and outcome research (HEOR)

-- Clinical omics – molecular diagnostics in personalized medicine
+- Clinical omics – molecular diagnostics in personalised medicine

 - Single cell multi-omics analysis: R&D